fabric8io/fabric8-pipeline-library/ReadMe.md

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

-# Fabric8 Jenkins Workflow Library
+# Fabric8 Jenkins Pipeline Library

 This git repository contains a library of reusable [Jenkins Pipeline](https://github.com/jenkinsci/workflow-plugin) scripts that can be used on a project.